Harsheenn-08/Sampling-Assignment/README.md

 ## Accuracy Matrix
 ![Accuracy Matrix](Accuracy_matrix.png)

-> *Note: Perfect accuracy may occur due to the interaction between sampling techniques and model complexity.*
+> *Note: Perfect accuracy may occur due to the effect of sampling techniques on certain models.*

 ## Best Performing Model
 **XGBoost with Sample 4 (SMOTE)**